Kommomo/trucki-fleet-app-dashboard/README.md

 # trucki-fleet-app-dashboard
-This dashboard shows advanced and predictive analytics of fuel efficiency for trucki logistics company highlighting features that can help the company improve operational efficiency as well as reduce their carbon footprints for a sustainable envrionment
+This dashboard provides a comprehensive overview of trucki's operations, focusing on sustainability and efficiency, while providing actionable insights to reduce fuel consumption, operational costs and carbon emissions.
+It is based on a curated dataset simulated by Chatgpt